TeachBooks/learn-python/book/intro_text.md

 If this doesn't work for you, feel free to simply send an email to MUDE-CEG@tudelft.nl.

 There is also a Survey at the bottom end of the course, and we would greatly appreciate it if you could give us feedback by filling it out.

+## Previous Editions of this Book

+Beginning in August, 2025, this book was moved from host URL `teachbooks.io` to `oit.tudelft.nl`; visiting [oit.tudelft.nl/learn-python](https://oit.tudelft.nl/learn-python) will automatically resolve to the newest version of the book (replace 2025 with 2024 in the URL to visit the "old" structure).

+In 2025 a major update to the book structure was implemented (although the contents remained the same).
+For readers, minor improvements to the book from 2025 onward will be noted on relevant pages.
+For those who desire a more thorough overview of updates, visit the [Release Notes of the GitHub repository](https://github.com/TUDelft-books/learn-python/releases).